smarthomeNG/plugins/kostal/README.md

 ### Hint
-  If com­mu­ni­ca­tion board (Kom­mu­nika­tions­board II) firmware has a version 5.x, then the inverter generates an html - page.
+  If communication board (Kommunikationsboard II) firmware has a version 5.x, then the inverter generates an html - page.
   The default datastructure=html configuration of this plugin, trys to read the current inverter values from this status page.

-  If com­mu­ni­ca­tion board (Kom­mu­nika­tions­board II) firmware has a version 6.x, then the inverter generates ajax - style status page.
+  If communication board (Kommunikationsboard II) firmware has a version 6.x, then the inverter generates ajax - style status page.
   The datastructure=json configuration of this plugin, reads the current inverter values from an json-comminication string.